Membership problems in braid groups and Artin groups: Braid groups and right-angled Artin groups

 \begin{theorem} The braid group $\B_n$ has decidable submonoid membership problem if and only $n \leq 3$.
 Furthermore, if $n \leq 3$ then $\B_n$ has decidable rational subset membership problem, while if $n \geq 4$ then $\B_n$ contains a fixed finitely generated submonoid in which membership is undecidable. \end{theorem}

 Theorem~\ref{thm:BraidClassification} will be proved by applying several results from the literature on right-angled Artin groups and their embeddings into braid groups.
-Firstly we have the following result of Lohrey \& Steinberg in which they classify the right-angled Artin groups with decidable submonoid, and rational subset, membership problem.
+First, we have the following result of Lohrey \& Steinberg in which they classify the right-angled Artin groups with decidable submonoid, and rational subset, membership problem.

-\begin{theorem}[Lohrey \& Steinberg {\cite[Theorem~1 and Corollary~3 ]{Lohrey2008}}] A right-angled Artin group $A(\Gamma)$ has decidable submonoid membership problem if and only $\Gamma$ does not embed $C_4$ or $P_4$ as an induced subgraph.
-Furthermore, if $\Gamma$ does not embed $C_4$ or $P_4$, then $A(\Gamma)$ has decidable rational subset membership problem, while if $\Gamma$ does embed $C_4$ or $P_4$ then $A(\Gamma)$ contains a fixed finitely generated submonoid in which membership is undecidable. \end{theorem}
+\begin{theorem}[Lohrey \& Steinberg {\cite[Theorem~1 and Corollary~3 ]{Lohrey2008}}] A right-angled Artin group $A(\Gamma)$ has decidable submonoid membership problem if and only $\Gamma$ does not contain $C_4$ or $P_4$ as an induced subgraph.
+Furthermore, if $\Gamma$ does not contain $C_4$ or $P_4$, then $A(\Gamma)$ has decidable rational subset membership problem, while if $\Gamma$ does contain $C_4$ or $P_4$ then $A(\Gamma)$ contains a fixed finitely generated submonoid in which membership is undecidable. \end{theorem}

-As explained in the introduction above the group $A(C_4) \cong F_2 \times F_2$ does not embed in the braid group $\B_4$.
-However, the following result of Droms, Lewin \& Servatius shows that the group $A(P_4)$ does embed in $\B_4$.
+Here, and throughout this present article, $C_4$ denotes the cycle graph on four vertices, and $P_4$ denotes the path graph on four vertices.
+As mentioned in the introduction, there is no embedding of pairs of words, i.e.\ the trace monoid $T(C_4)$, into $\B_4$, and hence the group $A(C_4) \cong F_2 \times F_2$ also does not embed into the braid group $\B_4$.
+However, the following result of Droms, Lewin \& Servatius shows that the group $A(P_4)$ does embed into $\B_4$.

 \begin{theorem}[Droms, Lewin \& Servatius {\cite[Corollary~1]{Droms1991}}] The subgroup of $\B_4$ generated by $s_2^2, (s_2 s_3 s_2)^2, s_3^2, s_1^2$ is isomorphic to $A(P_4)$. \end{theorem}

 \begin{proof}[Proof of Theorem~\ref{thm:BraidClassification}.]
 The group $\B_3$ is isomorphic to the torus knot group $\pres{x,y}{x^2 = y^3}$ (see e.g. \cite[Proof of Theorem 5.1]{CrispParis2005}), which is known to have a finite index subgroup isomorphic to $F_n \times \Z$ (see \cite{Niblo2001}).
 The group $F_n \times \Z$ has decidable rational subset membership problem by \cite[Theorem 6.5]{Kambites2007}.
 Since having decidable rational subset membership problem is preserved by taking finite index extensions (see \cite[Section~5]{Lohrey2015}) it follows that $\B_3$ also has decidable rational subset membership problem, and hence so does $\B_n$ for all $n \leq 3$.